subhashree0209/subhashree0209/README.md

 ###### A Data Science & Analytics undergraduate from NUS

 ### About Me
-- 🌱 I'm currently learning: Neural machine translation (NMT) and optical character recognition (OCR) systems for automated document parsing.
+- 🌱 I'm currently learning: Neural machine translation (NMT) and optical character recognition (OCR) systems for automated text processing
 - 📫 How to reach me: https://www.linkedin.com/in/subhashree-panneer/

 ### Skills Overview